ablaom/MachineLearningInJulia2020/tutorials.md

     maxoutdim = 0,
     method = :auto,
     pratio = 0.99,
-    mean = nothing) @616
+    mean = nothing) @161
 ```

-Now, rather simply repeating the workflow above, applying the new
+Now, rather simply repeating the work-flow above, applying the new
 transformation to `Xcont`, we can combine both the encoding and the
 dimension-reducing models into a single model, known as a
 *pipeline*.
 While MLJ offers a powerful interface for composing